SAP-archive/node-refiner/docs/testing.md

-# Testing Node Harvester
+# Testing Node Refiner

- Node Harvester Operator interacts with many parts of the Kubernetes infrastructure, which makes it a particular case for testing.
+ Node Refiner Controller interacts with many parts of the Kubernetes infrastructure, which makes it a particular case for testing.
 As a result, we currently use a mixture of manual and automated tests to ensure that the operator's behavior is as intended.

 ## Automated Testing
 ### KUTTL